laxmanrao23/Basics-of-Web/README.md

 # Basics-of-Web

-Here you can know the basics of webcourse HTML CSS
+Here you can know the basics of webcourse HTML CSS JS